 I was on Cape Cod when I got the call he was sick and knowing my mother faced a battery of doctors, long-term care options, and paperwork, cut my trip short.
 Somehow being on the Cape seemed fitting since that’s where my parents met almost sixty years ago.

 In his twenties, Dad drove a periwinkle blue convertible.
 One day he stopped to help an older woman change a tire.
 “Would you like to meet my daughter?” she asked.
 He thought about this and politely declined.
 He was busy.
 But the woman persisted.
-The daughter turned out to be a fetching brunette and they married six months later.
+The daughter turned out to be a fetching brunette.
+They married three months later.